samaswin/pg_sql_triggers/README.md

 rake trigger:migrate:redo
 ```

+**Web UI Migration Management:**

+You can also manage migrations directly from the web dashboard:

+- **Apply All Pending Migrations**: Click the "Apply All Pending Migrations" button to run all pending migrations at once
+- **Rollback Last Migration**: Use the "Rollback Last Migration" button to undo the most recent migration
+- **Redo Last Migration**: Click "Redo Last Migration" to rollback and re-apply the last migration
+- **Individual Migration Actions**: Each migration in the status table has individual "Up", "Down", or "Redo" buttons for granular control

+All migration actions include confirmation dialogs and provide feedback via flash messages.

 Trigger migrations are stored in `db/triggers/` and follow the same naming convention as Rails migrations (`YYYYMMDDHHMMSS_name.rb`).

 Example trigger migration: